kensoh/Biohacking/README.md

 Avoid Caffeine|avoid crashes & lead|not even decaf coffee|-
 Avoid Alcohol|avoid hangovers|only non-alcoholic drinks|-

-### Backlog
+### Deprecated
-Trusted crowd-sourced ideas for selection and experimentation
+Trusted crowd-sourced ideas without observable impacts on me or impractical to implement

 What|Why|How|Supplier
 :--|:---|:--|:--